Integralist/integralist.co.uk/content/posts/statistics-basics.md

 But you can be in a situation where two separate datasets have different distribution of data and yet they have the same 'range' value.
 This is because the range only indicates the _width_ of the data and not how it's dispersed inbetween the higher/lower bounds.

+> [!NOTE]
-> Note: the range value is very sensitive to outliers and so it can be misleading if used to identify data distribution.
+> the range value is very sensitive to outliers and so it can be misleading if used to identify data distribution.

 Consider this example dataset: